Please don't forget to read Usage part of each element.

 When the user have already performed enough steps to display the last 5 ones.
 The truncation happens at the beginning of the progress indicator

 Display the steps in order from left to right.
 Indicate to the user that they are performing a multistep process, and show the direction of movement.
-Allow the user to return to a previous step to review their data submission via a previous at the end of the current screen
+Allow the user to return to the previous step to review their data submission via a previous at the end of the current screen

 Indicate the current step